mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 AEMO's MMS data does not include LGC prices.
 (Although of course the price of LGCs drives bidding behavior.
 If you are trying to understand wind/solar bidding, you must consider LGCs.)

-"Small-scale technology certificates" (STCs) are subsidies for smaller installations.
+"Small-scale technology certificates" (STCs) are subsidies for smaller installations (typically rooftop solar).
 A wide range of subsidised and unsubsidised feed-in tariffs for rooftop solar exist, varying by region and installation age.

 Unfortunately Australia does not have a carbon price.
 To the best of my knowledge, we are the only country to ever _repeal_ a carbon price.
-(Arguably the carbon price cost the Gillard government the election in 2013.)
+(Arguably the carbon price [cost the Gillard government the election](https://www.researchgate.net/profile/Kate-Crowley/publication/314079647_Up_and_down_with_climate_politics_2013-2016_The_repeal_of_carbon_pricing_in_Australia/links/59e5cf4baca272390ee00958/Up-and-down-with-climate-politics-2013-2016-The-repeal-of-carbon-pricing-in-Australia.pdf) in 2013.)

 ### Other Terms and Acronyms